 - Once the new online portal is live, submit information to HMRC about the employees that have been furloughed and their earnings (HMRC will set out further details on the information required).

-Please see the below joint statement from Wiltshire Car Partnership, Wiltshire Council and Wiltshire Clinical Commissioning Group which was issues on Friday 27th March 2020.
+Joint statement from Wiltshire Car Partnership, Wiltshire Council and Wiltshire Clinical Commissioning Group which was issued on Friday 27 March 2020.

 Advice from BSW CCG